How can Muslims live a life of certainty in an uncertain world?

 The world of people is a source of stress, anxiety, and fear.

-On the contrary, the world of the divine is source of calmness, confidence, and security.
+On the contrary, the world of divine laws is a source of calmness, confidence, and security.

 Examples of the Sunnah of Allah from the Quran